 A Fresh, Bold (yet familiar) Look for UNM

-The new proposed UNM logo is a bolder, more contemporary version of an existing spirit mark.
-The interlocking “UNM” letter mark has been a quite favorite for year, appearing on apparel and other items, and was even selected by students to be used on the school’s class ring.
+The new UNM logo is a bolder, more contemporary version of an existing spirit mark.
+The interlocking “UNM” letter mark has been a quiet favorite for years, appearing on apparel and other items, and was even selected by students to be used on the school’s class ring.
 It is familiar to the UNM family, yet representative of a modern, forward-thinking university.

 “The U” – A Symbol of Spirit

 In its early days, The University of New Mexico was known throughout Albuquerque as simply “the U.” Today, that role has expanded, and UNM truly serves as New Mexico’s university.
-The U’s relationship with NM reflects its central position in the state, physically, culturally and economically.
+In the new logo, the U’s relationship with interlocked NM reflects the University's central position in the state, physically, culturally and economically.

 Sense of Place

-This design reflects the curves of the campus architecture and has a subtle nod to our Southwest roots with the chevrons where the U and M intersect.
+This design reflects the curves of the campus architecture and has a subtle nod to our Southwest roots, integrating chevrons where the U and M intersect.
 It is collegiate, yet refined – easily recognized as a university, yet distinctive among our peers.